 The luminescence depth profiles measured for the unknown-age samples BALL02 and BALL03 using the IR50, pIRIR150 and pIRIR225 signals (Fig. 5) recorded bleaching fronts caused by sunlight exposure.
-Conversely, the luminescence depth profile for sample BALL01 had saturated IRSL signals throughout the core and did not display any evidence of IRSL signal resetting with depth (Fig. 5A-C).
-A luminescence depth profile measured for a core drilled into the bottom surface (Bottom C1; Fig. 5A-C) confirmed that the bottom surface of BALL01 was also saturated.
+Conversely, the luminescence depth profile for sample BALL01 had saturated IRSL signals throughout the core and did not display any evidence of IRSL signal resetting with depth (Fig. 5a-c).
+A luminescence depth profile measured for a core drilled into the bottom surface (Bottom C1; Fig. 5a-c) confirmed that the bottom surface of BALL01 was also saturated.
 The lack of a bleaching front in sample BALL01 is difficult to explain as the sample was taken in daylight and had seemingly identical characteristics to samples BALL02 and BALL03 (i.e. no lichen-cover or coatings preventing light penetration in the rock).
-Although all the samples were similar in colour/opacity (Fig. 3A), the surface of sample BALL01 was coarser grained than BALL02 and BALL03 (Fig. 2: Fig. 3B).
-Studies have shown that coarser grain sizes are more susceptible to mechanical weathering via grain detachment induced by chemical weathering (Israelli and Emmanuel, 2018).
-Thus, although care was taken when sampling to mark the surface of the rock and to measure the length of the rock cores before and after slicing, it is possible that the luminescence depth profile (likely <10 mm based on BALL02 and BALL03) was lost during sampling and/or sample preparation due to the presence of a fragile weathering crust, potentially with a sub-surface zone of weakness (e.g. Robinson and Williams, 1987).
-Furthermore, field observations showed the presence of a rock pool on the surface of the boulder sampled for BALL01, which is not present on BALL02 and BALL03 (Fig. 1D); thus, there is also potential that the surface sampled for BALL01 had experienced enhanced chemical weathering via trickle paths draining the rock pool.
-These are commonly linked to a greater density of micro-cracks in the uppermost millimetres of the rock (Swantesson, 1989, 1992).
+Although all the samples were similar in colour/opacity (Fig. 3a), sample BALL01 was coarser grained than BALL02 and BALL03 (Fig. 2; Fig. 3b).
+Studies have shown that coarser grain sizes are more susceptible to mechanical weathering via grain detachment induced by chemical weathering (Israelli and Emmanuel, 2018); thus, although care was taken, it is possible that the luminescence depth profile (likely <10 mm based on BALL02 and BALL03) was lost during sampling and/or sample preparation due to the presence of a fragile weathering crust, potentially with a sub-surface zone of weakness (e.g. Robinson and Williams, 1987).
+Furthermore, field observations showed the presence of a rock pool on the surface of the boulder sampled for BALL01 (Fig. 1a), which is not present on BALL02 (Fig. 1b) and BALL03 (Fig. 1c); thus, there is also potential that the surface sampled for BALL01 had experienced enhanced chemical weathering via trickle paths draining the rock pool.
+These are commonly linked to a greater density of micro-cracks in the uppermost mm's of the rock (Swantesson, 1989, 1992).
 Consequently, we did not derive exposure ages or erosion rates from BALL01.
 Where rock pools are likely on boulders, the highest rock surface should be sampled for luminescence techniques to avoid the potential for pooling or trickle paths.